SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 The *action terms* for this string are challenging because one can talk about "how to conserve the marine environment" (relevant), but could also just mention "the study was carried out in a conservation area" (less relevant).
 Therefore, we have action terms that are clear verbs for manage/protect etc., but combine other forms of these words with other actions (establishing, improving etc).

-Under the *marine ecosystems/elements*, we include habitats, elements of ocean health, elements of production, and some specific pieces of legislation to do with conservation/protection (e.g. Conservation of Antarctic Marine Living Resources).
+Under the *marine ecosystems/elements*, we include habitats, elements of ocean health, elements of production, and some specific pieces of legislation to do with conservation/protection.
 Terms to do with ocean health include various terms to do with functioning ecosystems and services for humans, diversity at various levels (important for ecosystem functioning, resilience and services),  `key species` and `foundation species` (whose presence is important for ecosystem maintenance), and `water quality` (can be a driver of species loss).`BBNJ` is a concept most often used to highlight the difficulties conserving biodiversity beyond national waters, so any publications mentioning it are likely to be about protection/management.

 ```Ceylon =
 TS=